-Transport Facilities focuses on

-- public transport;

-- commercial/industrial (freight) transport routes; and
+Asset Holdings Transport Facilities focuses on public transport; commercial/industrial (freight) transport routes; and tourism links.

-- tourism links.

 Many of these transport facilities relate to assets that are owned and managed by many operators and government agencies, not necessarily owned by Council.
 These assets include road links, bus stops, taxi ranks, Newcastle Airport, park and ride locations and public transport.
 The physical asset called Pathways includes footpaths and shared paths and is covered separately.
 Currently Council has 614 identified transport stops located within the road reserve across the Local Government Area (LGA).
 These include 612 bus stops (not including school bus stops) and two taxi ranks.
 Of the 612 bus stops, shelters and seats are provided at 108 locations.
 There are currently no dedicated/formal park and ride locations.

-- To provide safe, comfortable, attractive and accessible transport facilities and environment for public transport passengers and operators; - To collaborate with public transport providers to improve connection to communities and between destinations; - To promote and facilitate public transport as an alternative to private vehicle use; - 100% of transport stops are to comply with the Disability Standards for Accessible Public Transport 2002 (DSAPT) by 31 December 2022. - To enable improved transport facilities for tourism; - To provide infrastructure for commercial/industrial (freight) transport.

-Council's asset register and GIS, Capital Works Program, Community Planning Survey 2011.

-Bus stop survey for the Country Passenger Transport Infrastructure Grants Scheme (CPTIGS) application 2014-15.

-General Assessment of Condition of Council Assets

-Co ondition Rating No. of transport stops % Assets

-1 Fully DSAPT compliant (Boarding points) 172 28%

-2 Partially DSAPT compliant 39 6%

-3 Non DSAPT compliant 403 66%

-Total 614 100%

-Main Findings
+Desired Level of Service Statement facilities and environoperators; To collaborate with to communities and To promote and fact vehicle use; 100% of transport state for Accessible Publication 2022.
+To enable improved between destinations; ilitate public transport a tops are to comply with ic Transport 2002 ( DSA transport facilities for to ort passengers and rs to improve connection s an alternative to private the Disability Standards PT) by 31 December Available Data Council's asset register Planning Survey 2011. and GIS, Capital Works s Program, Community Last Condition Survey Bus stop survey for the Country Passenger Transport Infrastructure Grants Scheme (CPTIGS) application 2014-15.
+General Assessment Condition Rating No. of transport stops % Assets of Condition of Council Assets 1 Fully DSAPT compliant (Boarding points) 172 28% 2 Partially DSAPT compliant 39 6% 3 Non DSAPT compliant 403 66%

-The majority of transport stops require some level of upgrading to

-- meet DSAPT requirements. - Increased levels of grant funding will be required over the next 5-6 years to allow Council to meet its legislative obligations for compliance for DSAPT. - Formalising park and ride facilities would show Council commitment to the desired level of service.
+Total 614 100% Main Findings The majority of transport stops require some level of upgrading to meet DSAPT requirements. • Increased levels of grant funding will be required over the next 5-6 years to allow Council to meet its legislative obligations for compliance for DSAPT. • 0.
+Formalising park and ride facilities would show Council commitment to the desired level of service.